bobblanchett/WarpWar_Mailing_List_Archive/README.md

 Use of StackEdit is suggested (https:stackedit.io)
 ### Process
  1. Become a  Repo Collaborator on GitHub
- 2. Fork the Repo
+ 2. Fork the Repo, if you want.
  3. Make Modifications by email or Pull Request.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzc3Nzc1Mjk4XX0=
+eyJoaXN0b3J5IjpbLTM2OTIwOTQ4NF19
 -->